sdbip/EventStore/README.md

 "name" TEXT
 "details" TEXT
 "actor" TEXT
-"timestamp" DECIMAL(12,7) -- Julian Day (days since ) representation
+"timestamp" DECIMAL(12,7)
 "version" INT
 "position" BIGINT
 ```

 The events table is the main storage space for entity state.
 The `entity_id` and `entity_type` columns must match the corresponding columns for a row in the `Entities` table.
 This is the entity that changed with this event.

 The `name` and `details` (JSON) columns define what changed for the entity.
-The `version` column orders events per entity, and the last event stored for an entity must match its `version` column.
-The `position` column orders events globally and is motly used for projections.
+The `version` column orders events per entity.
+The `position` column orders events globally and is mostly used for projections.

 The `actor` and `timestamp` columns are metadata that can be used for auditing.